J-DubApps/Blog/content/posts/2020/vim-cheatsheet.md

 draft = false
 title = 'My Vim Cheatsheet'
 type = 'post'
-tags = ["tech", "devops", "enterprise-it", "linux", "best-of", "bash-cli", "cheatsheet"]
+tags = ["tech", "devops", "enterprise-it", "linux", "best-of", "bash-cli", "cheatsheet", "links"]
 +++
 [Vim](http://www.vim.org/) is a very efficient text editor that I .
-This blog Cheatsheet covers Vim 8x shotcuts, but the latest can be found at [devhints.io](https://devhints.io/vim) -- where I found this originally. <br />
+This blog Cheatsheet covers Vim 8x shotcuts, but the latest can be found at [devhints.io](https://devhints.io/vim) -- where I found this originally.
+Also see the bottom for more handy Vim links. <br />

 And after using this Cheatsheet you don't have to be the butt of any "Exit Vim" jokes, ever again: